the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 File Format
 ~~~~~~~~~~~

-Uploaded ZIP file should contain files with a specified naming schema and format
+The uploaded ZIP file should contain files with a specified naming schema and format
-as follow:
+as follows:

-1. If any file name contains "vertices" it will be considered as container for
+1. If any file name contains "vertices" it will be considered as a container for
    surface vertices and parse process expects the following format:

    - this is a space separated values file
    - each row represents position of a vertex
    - each row should have three columns (x, y, z as float values)

-#.
-If any file name contains "normals" it will be considered as container for
+2. If any file name contains "normals" it will be considered as a container for
    surface vertices normals and parse process expects the following format:

    - this is a space separated values file
    - each row represents a vertex normal
    - each row should have three columns (with float values)

-#.
-If any file name contains "triangles" it will be considered as container for
+3. If any file name contains "triangles" it will be considered as a container for
    surface triangles and parse process expects the following format:

    - this is a space separated values file
    - each row represents a triangle
    - each row should have three columns (int values) - each value representing
      the index of a vertex from the vertices array.
 This indices could be ZERO
      based or not, depending on the source which generated the surface.
-This
-     is the user is required to specify this at import time.
+     The user is required to specify this at import time.

 |

 There are systems/applications that generate and store surface data in two parts:
 for left and right side.
 If this is the case, the imported ZIP file is expected
 to contain text files with the same naming and format, but the name should
-contain letter "r" or "l" at the end of the suffix (e.g. <trianglesl.txt> and
+contain the letter "r" or "l" at the end of the suffix (e.g. <trianglesl.txt> and
 <trianglesr.txt>)

 |